 3. Have a cumulative GPA of 3.6 or higher at the time of application

 Applications open annually at the beginning of the Spring quarter and are typically due a few weeks before the end of the quarter.
-Eligible students who expect to graduate anytime in the following calendar year (Winter, Spring, or Fall) should apply to one of two tracks: Capstone or Research.
+Students must apply to DiMAP in advance to be considered for the program.
+Eligible students that expect to graduate anytime in the next calendar year (Winter, Spring, or Fall) should apply to one of two tracks: Capstone or Research.

 3. Present your work during CS Summit.